Derived isogenies and isogenies for abelian surfaces: Abstract

 \section{Abstract}

-In this paper, we study the twisted Fourier-Mukai partners of abelian surfaces.
+In this paper, we study the twisted Fourier--Mukai partners of abelian surfaces.
 Following the work of Huybrechts \cite{Hu19}, we introduce the twisted derived equivalences (also called derived isogenies) between abelian surfaces.
 We show that there is a twisted derived Torelli theorem for abelian surfaces over algebraically closed fields with characteristic $\neq 2,3$.
-Over the complex numbers, the derived isogenies correspond to rational Hodge isometries between the second cohomology groups, which is in analogy to the work of Huybrechts and Fu--Vial on K3 surfaces.
-Their proof relies on the global Torelli theorem over $\CC$, which is missing in positive characteristics.
-To overcome this issue, we firstly extend a trick given by Shioda on integral Hodge structures, to rational Hodge structures, $\ell$-adic Tate modules and $F$-crystals.
+For this we firstly extend a trick given by Shioda on integral Hodge structures, to rational Hodge structures, $\ell$-adic Tate modules and $F$-crystals.
+Using this trick, we can confirm the Tate conjecture in a special case.
 Then we make use of Tate's isogeny theorem to give a characterization of the derived isogenies between abelian surfaces via so called principal isogenies.
 As a consequence, we show the two abelian surfaces are principally isogenous if and only if they are derived isogenous.